A Legacy of Love

 When Fiona was diagnosed with pancreatic cancer in April 2023, her daughter Katie was five months pregnant with her first child.

-In the final weeks, Fiona prepared for her granddaughter’s arrival by cooking meals for Katie’s freezer.
+In the final weeks of her life, Fiona prepared for her granddaughter’s arrival by cooking meals for Katie’s freezer.
 She refused to let her pain show, even as it worsened.
-When baby Tara Fiona was born, she was brought to meet her Granny at home, where Fiona held her, stroked her tiny face, and softly whispered: “Hello, I’m your Granny.”
+When baby Tara Fiona was born, she was brought to meet her Granny at home.
+Fiona held her, stroked her tiny face, and softly whispered, “Hello, I’m your Granny.”

 A Special Place at the Hospice

-Katie says the care her mum received at the hospice brought the family enormous comfort in the hardest of times.
+Katie says the care her mum received at the hospice brought enormous comfort to the family during the hardest of times.
+She remembers the kindness, compassion and dignity shown to Fiona by every member of the team.

 A Legacy of Strength and Kindness

-Fiona’s story is one of unwavering love: of a mother determined to hold on just long enough to meet her grandchild, and a daughter who carries her spirit forward.
+Fiona’s story is one of unwavering love: a mother determined to hold on long enough to meet her grandchild, and a daughter who carries her spirit forward.
+It is also a reminder of the importance of compassionate end-of-life care, and the difference it makes not just for patients, but for their families too.

 A Lasting Legacy

-You can help ensure future families receive the same compassionate care by leaving a gift in your Will: a legacy of love that lasts beyond a lifetime.
+You can help ensure future families receive the same compassionate care by leaving a gift in your Will.
+It is a legacy of love that lasts beyond a lifetime.